Live chat for sales can be an incredibly effective tactic. Of course, that’s why you’re here researching it!

 - But they don’t want all the “noise” associated with traditional live chat: They want to be laser-focused on having conversations with only people who are likely to buy.

 The underlying theme here is that sales leaders are starting to see the true value of modern live chat.
-They’re discovering that live chat isn’t some experimental channel: It’s already producing measurable results for sales teams around the world.
+They’re discovering that live chat for sales isn’t some experimental channel: It’s already producing measurable results for sales teams around the world.

 (FYI: We recently made a video showcasing the value of using live chat for sales vs. using email.)